Call For Abstracts

 Notification of Acceptance

-You will be notified of your acceptance into the technical program in early December 2016.
+You will be notified of your acceptance into the technical program in late December 2017 to early January 2018.

 You will have two (2) weeks from when the acceptance e-mail is sent to confirm your participation.